 Whether you live in Los Angeles or you’re here on vacation, an unexpected accident can cause painful injuries that impact you for weeks and years to come.
 Some types of injuries are common in car accidents.

-When you’re injured in an auto accident, you will need to work with an experienced car accident injury lawyer to build a claim for recovery.
+When you’re injured in an auto accident, you will need to work with an experienced Los Angeles personal injury lawyer to build a claim for recovery.
 The damages awarded are meant to compensate you for your injuries and restore your life to normal.
 Here are the most common types of car accident injuries in Las Vegas and what you can do to avoid them.

 Avvo Clients' Choice Award

 Client Choice recognizes those law firms that stand apart for the excellent client care they provide and the quality of their service.

 A car accident can cause serious injuries to virtually any part of the body.
 The following are some of the most common injuries suffered by motor vehicle accident victims and some of the

 Traumatic brain injuries (TBI) – Car accidents are a leading cause of TBI, which occurs when the brain is damaged by a blow or a piercing injury to the head.
 Each year, 50,000 people die from TBI and another 80,000 to 90,000 suffer long-term disability.

 Spinal cord injuries and paralysis (quadriplegia/tetraplegia and paraplegia) – The impact of a crash and torque on the body can cause long-term disability from spinal cord injuries.
 Damage to the spinal cord can result in partial or total paralysis below the level of the injury.

 Back Injuries – The human body and spine are not designed to sustain heavy impact, and back injuries are a common result of car accidents.
 Back injuries may be delayed in showing up after an accident.
 The pain and disability from a serious back injury can be serious and long-lasting.